 Electrochemical Machining (ECM) is a special process that rapidly removes material by anodic dissolution.
-BNI is one of the few companies in the world that make use of this process that is particularly suited to shape materials that are hard to machine with conventional methods.
-BNI routinely uses this process to machine turbine blisks, turbine nozzles and internal complex shapes for the aerospace, defense, energy, and medical industries.
+BN is one of the few companies in the world that make use of this process that is particularly suited to shape materials that are hard to machine with conventional methods.
+BN routinely uses this process to machine turbine blisks, turbine nozzles, and internal complex shapes for the aerospace, defense, energy, and medical industries.

 Electro-Chemical Machining (ECM)